 Lockheed Martin Electronics & Missiles

 As a department member, I built an Intranet site using an Apache web server on an HPUX 9.x server.
 The site utilized a UNIX shell script and provided read-only access to an Oracle 7.3.3 database on another HPUX 9.x server.
-Additionally, I managed NFS support, NIS support across two NIS domains, user support, and application support (installation, maintenance, and user support) as a UNIX systems administrator for Sun, HP, and SGI systems.
+As a UNIX systems administrator for Sun, HP, and SGI systems, I managed NFS and NIS support across two NIS domains and user and application support (installation, maintenance, and user support).

 I led a process improvement group and participated in the configuration and control board, contributing to the department's policies and procedures.
 I automated the software license tracking process and streamlined the software inventory process by creating a Microsoft Access back-end data source and a front-end GUI application.